Jev1337/Quizizz-Assistant/README.md

 ## Usage

+Note: Before you do anything, make sure to login to [CheatNetwork](https://cheatnetwork.eu/login) as the script will use your cookies in order to access the API.

 1. Navigate to a Quizizz game.
 2. The script will automatically run and add a button to retrieve answers.
 3. Click the button to retrieve and display the correct answers.